odin-lang/Odin/roadmap.md

 * Improve SSA design to accommodate for lowering to a "bytecode"
 * SSA optimizations
 * Parametric Polymorphism
-* Documentation Generator for Entities
+* Documentation Generator for "Entities"
+* Multiple Architecture support
 * Linking Options
 	- Executable
 	- Static/Dynamic Library
+* Debug Information
+	- pdb format too
+* Command Line Tooling
+* Compiler Internals:
+	- Big numbers library
+	- Cyclic Type Checking (at the moment will cause compiler to go into an infinite loop)